Is Being "Rich" a Sin?

 Other believers were well-to-do, which explains why Paul can address those he calls “rich” in the church.
 One of the first converts was the Ethiopian eunuch, who was “an important official in charge of all the treasury of Candace, queen of the Ethiopians” (Acts 8:27).
 He was a wealthy man with a huge sphere of influence.
 Cornelius had great political power and wealth.
 Mary, Martha, and Lazarus had a large home, as did Mary the mother of Mark, who had servants and in whose house “many people” gathered to pray (see Acts 12:12).
 As the church spread, before there were church buildings, meetings took place in the sizeable homes of the more wealthy believers.

 Jesus spoke of the “deceitfulness of wealth” (Mark 4:19).
 The psalmist warns, “Though your riches increase, do not set your heart on them” (Psalm 62:10).
-As we saw in chapters 3 and 4, the dangers of materialism are far-reaching.
+The dangers of materialism are far-reaching.
 We should not think that we’re immune to the value-changing nature of wealth: “To suppose, as we all suppose, that we could be rich and not behave the way the rich behave, is like saying we could drink all day and stay sober.”

 Although many will volunteer to bear them, riches do have their burdens.
 Wealth is a relational barrier.
 It keeps us from having open relationships.
 The wealthy say, “I don’t know if people like me for who I am, or only because of my money.”
 There’s a solution: Give the money away and then you’ll find out!